erikssod/CXpipeline/modules/README.md

 * pandas
 * math
 * subprocess
-* CifFile (also called PyCifRW-4.4.1)
+* CifFile (also called PyCifRW)
 * matplotlib
+* statistics
+* numpy

 ### pipelines/variable_temperature_single_ref_pipeline

 This is the overall pipeline to analyse variable temperature data.
 This pipeline is dependent on the Australian Synchrotron's Autoprocessing pipeline running prior.
 It also requires a reference .ins file.
 Note that this should NOT be present in one of the structure folders you are processing through this software (please save in external location).
 Execute this pipeline in a directory where all of the autoprocessed folders are stored.
+IF any have failed the autoprocessing, it is recommended that you process it manually in XDS prior to running the script, otherwise these datasets will be removed from the analysis.

-**conf.yaml parameters to edit --- from all of the individual modules:**
+**conf.yaml parameters to edit:**

-* file_name - Name of files common to all tests (ie if test_001, test_002, then this parameter should be set to 'test')
-* experiment_type - This is used to name the main folder, examples include 'flexible_mapping' or 'variable_temperature'
-* reference_path - Path to the reference '.ins' file including the file name (this should not be in any of the main data files you are analysing)
-* second_reference_path - Path to the second reference file - keep this field blank if you only have one reference file
-* xprep_file_name - Name of the xprep files (should be consistent for all experiments), ie XDS_ASCII.HKL or XDS_ASCII.HKL_p1
+* atoms_for_rotation - Provide a list of atoms that you would like the mean planes analysis for comparison with a reference.
+This may provide insight as to how the molecule is moving within the unit cell.
+Make sure you use the same atom names as used in your reference structure
+* reference_plane - This is the plane your atoms will be compared against.
+Make sure you notate it in miller indices such as '100'
+* cell_parameters - This is the list of parameters to extract from your CIF files for analysis.
+The default list should be fine in most cases and will hardly need changing.
+Note that if you do change, you will be required to enter the parameters as notated in the CIF file (for instance '_cell_length_a' instead of 'a-axis')
+* beamline - Enter MX1 or MX2 depending on which beamline your experiment was done on.
+This will be used for CIF editing
+* wavelength - Enter the wavelength of x-rays used
-* chemical_formula - Chemical formula of the crystal
+* chemical_formula - Enter the chemical formula of your crystal
-* beamline - beamline used, 'MX1' or 'MX2' (if left as blank, then the instrumentation parameters will not be added)
-* crystal_colour - Colour of the crystal
+* crystal_colour - Enter the colour of your crystal
-* crystal_habit - Habit of the crystal
+* crystal_habit - Enter the habit of your crystal
-* temp - Temperature of experiment
-* max_crystal_dimension - Largest crystal dimension (in mm)
+* max_crystal_dimension - Enter the largest dimension of your crystal (in mm)
-* middle_crystal_dimension - Middle crystal dimension (in mm)
+* middle_crystal_dimension - Enter the middle dimension of your crystal (in mm)
-* min_crystal_dimension - Smallest crystal dimension (in mm)
+* min_crystal_dimension - Enter the smallest dimension of your crystal (in mm)
-* cell_parameters - A list of the parameters that are extracted from the CIF.
-The default will be fine fine for most experiments, only change if necessary (you must enter the terms exactly as they appear in the CIF)
-* use_cif_headings - Are the headings of your data the same as the CIF parameters?
-If run as a full pipeline, they are and enter 'yes', if you are using external data with different headings, then enter 'no'
-* user_headings_x - If you are using your own headings, type the name of the column which has your temperature data in it
-* user_headings_y - If you are using your own headings, type the name of all columns which have your cell data in it
-* data_file_name - If you are using your own data, you will need to change this to the name of your '.csv' file.
-If you are using the full pipeline, use the default 'CIF_Parameters.csv'
+* file_name - Enter the common file name between temperatures in your VT collection
+* reference_path - Enter the path to your reference .ins file (including the file name!)
+* second_reference_path - Since this is a single reference pipeline, you should make sure this field is blank (or just enter '')
+* xprep_file_name - Enter which xprep file you wish to start from (ie XDS_ASCII.HKL_p1)
+* refinements_to_check - How many of the least squares iterations will be checked (from the most recent backwards)
+* tolerance - The target average shift of the refinements that are being analysed

 **Modules used:**